liferay/liferay-docs/discover/deployment/articles/00-deploying-liferay/05-installing-liferay-portal-on-wildfly.markdown

 7. The `<jsp-config>` tag contains its new attributes.

-Now it's time for some changes to your configuration and startup scripts.
+Now you must configure your JVM and startup scripts.

 In the `$WILDFLY_HOME/bin/` folder, you must make these modifications to your standalone domain's configuration script file `standalone.conf`